Table Of Contents

 Companies record Deferred Revenue to reflect income that hasn’t yet been earned.
 When a customer pays in advance for a product or service, the amount is listed as a liability, showing that the business still owes the delivery.
 This approach prevents inflated revenue figures and ensures financial records remain clear and accurate.
 By doing this, companies follow the principle of recognising income only when the obligation is fulfilled.

 Recording Deferred Revenue also supports better financial planning and decision-making.
 It provides a clear view of upcoming responsibilities and ensures compliance with accrual accounting standards.
-This approach is especially useful for businesses that rely on subscriptions, retainers, or long-term service contracts.
+This method is especially useful for businesses that rely on subscriptions, retainers, or long-term service contracts.
 It helps manage cash flow, meet reporting requirements, and maintain financial transparency.

 Characteristics of Deferred Revenue